sahutd/game_controller/README.md

 You can take a look at `send_netlink_message` function in kernel driver and the sockets code in the user application for its simplicity

+We are using `multicast` mode because multiple applications can be reading from our device.